Rådhusstræde 1: 18th century

 The corner property was later acquired by wine merchant Frederik Barfred.
 His property was listed in the new cadastre of 1756 as No. 108 in Snaren's Quarter.
-The adjacent property was Brolæggerstræde (old No. 127) was listed as No. 109 and belonged to cashier of the Fire Insurance Company Niels Lihme.
+The adjacent property was Brolæggerstræde (old No. 127), listed as No. 109 and belonged to cashier of the Fire Insurance Company Niels Lihme.

 No. 108 was still owned by wine merchant Friderich Barfred at the time of the 1787 census.
-He lived there with his wife Christiane Rasmussen, their daughter Anne Barfred, three lodgers and eight servants and other employees.
+He lived there with his wife Christiane Rasmussen, their daughter Anne Barfred, three lodgers, eight servants and other employees.
 Søren Munk, secretary of General Post Amtet, was also residing in the building with his wife Johanne Munk, their son Hans Munk, a male servant and two maids.
 At the time of the 1787 census, No. 109 was home to three Jewish families.
 One of them consisted of Isaac Jacob Ree, his wife Pessel Coen, their three daughters and a maid.
 Another household consisted of Joseph Ree, his wife Breine Halle and a maid.
 The third household consisted of Bendix Levin, his wife Juditte Ree, their three children (aged one to five) and a maid.

 Together with most of the other buildings in the area, the two properties were destroyed in the Copenhagen Fire of 1795 and subsequently merged into a single property as No. 108.
 The present building on the site was constructed in 1797 by master carpenter Andreas Hallander.